CP Violation in the $B_s^0$ system: The system

-HPQCD updated their results in \cite{Dowdall:2014qka} and for our numerical estimate in Eq.(\ref{DeltaMHPQCD}) we had to read off the numbers from Fig. 3 in their proceedings (\cite{Dowdall:2014qka}).
+HPQCD updated their results in \cite{Dowdall:2014qka} and for our numerical estimate in Eq.~(\ref{DeltaMHPQCD}) we had to read off the numbers from Fig.~3 in their proceedings \cite{Dowdall:2014qka}.
 Their investigations suggest a possible error of about $5\%$ for $f_{B_s}^2 B$ in the near future, which would be a major improvement.
 The ETMC number stems from \cite{Carrasco:2013zta}, it is obtained with only two active flavours in the lattice simulation.
-The Fermilab-MILC number is an update for the LATTICE 2015 conference of \cite{Bouchard:2011xj}.
-The range of the above numbers seems to be nicely covered by the current FLAG average, but it would of course be very interesting to have final numbers and an average for the values given in Eq.(\ref{DeltaMHPQCD}), Eq.(\ref{DeltaMETMC}) and Eq.(\ref{DeltaMFermi}).
-There is also a large value from RBC-UKQCD presented at LATTICE 2015, $f_{B_s} \sqrt{B} = 262 \; {\rm MeV} $ (update of \cite{Aoki:2014nga}.
+The Fermilab-MILC number is an update for the LATTICE 2015 conference of \cite{Bouchard:2011xj}\footnote{During the refereeing process for this review, Fermilab-MILC presented final results in \cite{Bazavov:2016nty}.
+The numerical effect of these new inputs on mixing observables was studied in \cite{Jubb:2016mvq}.}.
+The range of the above numbers seems to be nicely covered by the current FLAG average, but it would of course be very interesting to have final numbers and an average for the values given in Eq.~(\ref{DeltaMHPQCD}), Eq.~(\ref{DeltaMETMC}) and Eq.~(\ref{DeltaMFermi}).
+There is also a large value from RBC-UKQCD presented at LATTICE 2015, $f_{B_s} \sqrt{B} = 262 \; {\rm MeV} $ (update of \cite{Aoki:2014nga}).
 However, this number is obtained in the static limit and currently missing $1/m_b$ corrections are expected to be very sizable.
 Thus we do not give a value of $\Delta M_s$ for this lattice value.
 For our numerical analysis, we only use the value from FLAG.
-In summary, an uncertainty of about $\pm 5\%$ might be feasible for the theory prediction of $\Delta M_s$ taking future lattice improvements into account. \\ The calculation of the decay rate difference $\Delta \Gamma_s$ is more involved.
-In the box diagrams depicted in Fig.(\ref{box}), we have to take into account now only the internal up and charm quarks.
-Integrating out all heavy particles (in this case only the $W$ boson) we are not left with a local $\Delta B =2$ operator as in the case of $M_{12}^s$, but with a bi-local object depicted in Fig. \ref{bilocal}.
+In summary, an uncertainty of about $\pm 5\%$ might be feasible for the theory prediction of $\Delta M_s$ taking future lattice improvements into account.